 How to Sync Android Apps to SD Card?
+Ways, Tricks, & FAQs

-To make full use of Android phones, majority of users select to install some applications on their devices so they can get more fun.
-But as we all know, applications would take up a lot of space of our mobile phones, which would slow the device.
-Then in order to make room for other files as well as speed up the phone, some users would like to sync Android Apps to SD card.
-And to help you move the Apps more smoothly, here is a tutorial for your reference.
+To make full use of Android phones, the majority of users select to install some applications on their devices so they can have more fun.
+But as we all know, applications would take up a lot of space on our mobile phones, which would slow down the device.

-How to Move Android Apps to SD Card Manually?
+Part 1: How to Move Android Apps to SD Card Manually?

-There are some applications on the market are removable.
+There are some applications on the market that are removable.
 For this kind of Apps, users can move them to SD card in Settings simply.
-Here is how to move Android Apps to SD card via Application manager in Settings:
+Here is how to move Android Apps to SD card via an Application manager in Settings:

-Attention: the steps to move Apps to SD card on disparate Android models would be different so if you fail to move the application by using the method above, you can go to the forum of your device to get the correct way.
+Attention: the steps to move Apps to SD card on disparate Android models would be different, so if you fail to move the application by using the method above, you can go to the forum of your device to get the correct way.

-Can I Use SD Card as Internal Storage?
+Part 2: Can I Use SD Card as Internal Storage?

 Instead of moving the Apps to SD card, some users may tend to use SD card as internal storage.
-In this way, users can install and save the applications in SD card directly which would help to make room for other programs.
+In this way, users can install and save the applications in SD card directly, which would help to make room for other programs.
 This is possible if your phone runs on Android Marshmallow or above.
 You can adopt SD card as internal storage and then move applications to it.

 Before adopting SD as internal storage, you need to know that:

-* Use a speedy SD card would be better.
-A speedy SD card can ensure the smooth performance of your phone.
+* Use a speedy SD card would be better - A speedy SD card can ensure the smooth performance of your phone.

-* The card can only work with your phone after formatting.
-The SD card will be formatted as a local EXT4 drive so it cannot be used in other devices after the format.
+* The card can only work with your phone after formatting - The SD card will be formatted as a local EXT4 drive so it cannot be used in other devices after the format.
 And if you unmount the card from your phone, all applications and files on it will be affected.

 Now, we can begin to adopt the SD card as internal storage.
 You can 2 methods to achieve this goal here: